-When using CW&C computers and throughout your course, you must not attempt to access, download or upload on the Internet, information that is obscene, sexually explicit, racist or defamatory, incites or depicts violence, accessed to cause distress to others or describes techniques for criminal or terrorist acts.
+When using our organisation's computers and throughout your course, you must not attempt to access, download or upload information online that is obscene, sexually explicit, racist, defamatory, incites or depicts violence, or describes techniques for criminal or terrorist acts.
+You must not access material to cause distress to others.

 Images, music, videos, and apps from the internet often have a copyright attached.
 Don't copy or use these files unless you have the creator's permission and you are confident it won't infringe the copyright.
+When using Artificial Intelligence (AI) tools, dont enter sensitive or confidential information.

 Offensive or abusive language will not be tolerated during online teaching sessions, in group messages, online chats or while using Al or Virtual Reality tools.
 If you post messages, the system will show who posted them.
 Learners must not pass messages off as being from another person.
-This will avoid other users accessing your desktop and private data.